-The Applicant asked the Authority for information about Penalty Charges for parking offences.
-This decision finds that the Authority failed to respond to the request within the timescale allowed by the Freedom of Information (Scotland) Act 2002 (FOISA).
-The decision also finds that the Authority failed to comply with the Applicant's requirement for review within the timescale set down by FOISA.
+The Applicant asked the Authority for information about Mallaig schools' budget figures.
+This decision finds that the Authority failed to respond to the request and requirement for review within the timescales allowed by the Freedom of Information (Scotland) Act 2002 (FOISA).